Vindexus/HeresyWorld/classes/arbitrator.md

 When you **use Discern Realities on a crime scene** and roll a 7+ you also find a clue of value to you.
 On a 10+ this clue gives you a hunch that the GM will describe.

 ### Confessor
-When you **torture or beat someone to extract information from them** roll+Str.
+When you **torture or beat someone to extract information from them** roll+INT.
 On a 7-9 they answer your questions and you choose 2.
 On a 10+ choose 1 instead.
   - They pass out from the pain
   - They add information they think you want to hear
   - They resist for longer than you'd planned

 ### Take Them Alive
 When you **successfully hit a vulnerable opponent** you can attempt to disable them instead of dealing damage.
-Roll+Str, on a 7+ they are incapacitated.
+Roll+STR, on a 7+ they are incapacitated.
 On a 7-9 choose 1:
   - They get one last attack in
   - You hit harder than you'd planned, maybe killing them
   - They will need some time to recover to be of any use